barthjs/fin-tracker/README.md

 ## About

-Fin-Tracker is a self-hosted household finance manager that helps you track and categorize expenses across multiple bank accounts.
+Fin-Tracker is a household finance manager that helps you track and categorize expenses across multiple bank accounts.
 Its user-friendly interface allows you to easily log and categorize expenses, providing valuable insights into your spending habits.
 Designed for multi-user access, you can host the app for family and friends.
 Additionally, Fin-Tracker supports CSV imports and exports, along with Excel exports, making it simple to manage and analyze your